Alexander Imich: Life in the United States

 Imich wrote numerous papers for journals in the field and edited a book, Incredible Tales of the Paranormal, which was published by Bramble Books in 1995.
 He formed the Anomalous Phenomena Research Center in 1999, trying to find a way to produce "The Crucial Demonstration", the goal of which is to demonstrate the reality of paranormal phenomena to mainstream scientists and the general public.
 In 2012, he began to transfer the records of his research into the paranormal to the University of Manitoba Department of Archives and Special Collections.

 Imich suffered a fall either on or shortly before his 111th birthday—with him spending his 111th birthday in the New York City's Roosevelt Hospital.
 After his release from Roosevelt Hospital, Imich belatedly celebrated his 111th birthday either in late April or early May 2014.
 In April 2014, Imich's home attendant told Rabbi Pinny Marozov that, in his opinion, Alexander Imich could live for another couple of years, indicating that Imich was still in good health during this time.

-After being the world's oldest living man for around 1.5 months, Alexander Imich died on June 8, 2014, at 9:03 AM from natural causes at the age of 111.
+After being the world's oldest living man for approximately six weeks, Alexander Imich died on June 8, 2014, at 9:03 AM from natural causes aged 111.
 He was succeeded as the world's oldest man by Sakari Momoi of Japan (who was born on February 5, 1903, just one day after Imich).
 Imich attributed his long life to good genetics, decent nutrition and exercise, and not having children.
+Imich donated his body to Mount Sinai Medical Center for medical research.